 Reported service groups Description BTOS/Group/subgroup/ item included ^{(a)(b)} GP subtotal - PIP GP subtotal PIP includes services provided as part of the Practice Incentive Program.
 This program aims to support general practice activities including continuous improvements, quality care, enhance capacity and improve access and health outcomes for patients.
 A practice must be accredited, or registered for accreditation to participate in PIP services.
 Includes cervical smear, diabetes mellitus annual cycle of care and asthma cycle of care PIP services.
-Groups A18, A19; Subgroup A7.8 (all items/groups below) Cervical smear PIP A service claimed by a GP, or by non-specialist medical practitioners in eligible areas, where a cervical smear is taken from a person between the age of 24 years and 9 months and 74 years inclusive who has not had a cervical smear in the last four years.
-Eligibility requirements changed on 1 December 2017, which may affect comparability over time.
-Prior to this date, people aged between 20 and 69 years inclusive who have not had a cervical smear in the last four years could receive the service.
-Subgroups A18.1, A19.1; Items 251, 252, 253, 254, 255, 256, 257 Diabetes Mellitus Annual Cycle of Care PIP This service aims to encourage GPs and non-specialist medical practitioners to provide earlier diagnosis and effective management of people with established diabetes mellitus.
+Groups A18, A19; Subgroup A7.8 (all items/groups below) Cervical inclusive who has not had a cervical smear in the last four years.
+Eligibility requirements A19.1; It Subgroups A18.1, A19.1; Items 251, 252, 253, 254, 255, 256, 257 Diabetes Mellitus Annual Cycle of Care PIP This service aims to encourage GPs and non-specialist medical practitioners to provide earlier diagnosis and effective management of people with established diabetes mellitus.
 The Annual Diabetes Cycle of Care must be completed over a period of 11 to 13 months, and includes (but is not limited to) measuring patients' blood pressure, cholesterol and HbA1c, examining eyes and feet and reviewing diet, physical activity and medications.
 Services counted represent a completed cycle of care claimed by a GP, or non-specialist medical practitioners in eligible areas.
 The completion of the Diabetes Mellitus Annual Cycle of Care can be used as an indication of GP and non-specialist medical practitioner care for patients with diabetes, but do not reflect the quality of care, prevalence of diabetes, or all diabetes-related care provided in the GP setting.
 Patients may also use other forms of health care to manage their diabetes, such as standard and long GP consultations, Chronic Disease Management plans, and paediatric and specialist services.
 Subgroups A18.2, A19.2; Items 259, 260, 261, 262, 263, 264